UEFA bans Bayern’s Mueller for both games against Liverpool

-Bayern Munich forward Thomas Mueller has been banned for both games against Liverpool in the Champions League round of 16.
+Bayern Munich forward Thomas Mueller has been banned from both games against Liverpool in the Champions League round of 16.

-UEFA says its disciplinary panel imposed a two-game ban for Mueller's red card after a bad tackle against Ajax last month.
+UEFA's disciplinary panel imposed a two-game ban on Friday for Mueller's red card after a bad tackle against Ajax last month.

 The panel added one more game to the mandatory one-match ban for a straight red card.

 Bayern plays at Liverpool on Feb.
-19 and hosts the second leg on March 13.
+19 and hosts the second leg on March 13 in a clash of five-time European champions.

 Digital Access for only $0.99